singnet/snet-cli/README.md

 To deposit these tokens or do any other transaction on the Ethereum blockchain, the user must possess an Ethereum identity with available Ether.

-To interact with SingularityNET services, you must compile the appropriate client libraries for that service.
+To interact with the SingularityNET services, you must compile the appropriate client libraries for that service.
-To generate the client libraries to use in your application, you need the SingularityNET Command Line Interface, or CLI, which you can download from PyPi, see [https://github.com/singnet/snet-cli#installing-with-pip](https://github.com/singnet/snet-cli/snet_cli#installing-with-pip)
+To generate the client libraries to use in your application, you`ll need the SingularityNET Command Line Interface, or CLI, which you can download from PyPi, see [here](#install-snet-cli-using-pip)

 Once you have the CLI installed, run the following command:
 ```bash